Organising Group

 I’ve taken on the role of Treasurer for the Tasman Art Focus Group.
 I’ve been a resident of Mapua for 20 years and I’ve also been a committee member for the Mapua and Districts Business Association.
 I have recently retired from my construction business and am able to devote more time to my photography and artwork.

-Peter Copp - Committee Member
+Nolene McMaster - Committee Member

-Stephanie Buck - Committee Member
+Juliana Trolove - Committee Member